olliebrownlow/git-api-test/README.md

 ### Unresolved edge case

 - I have not dealt with cases where more than one language is the most popular in the Github user's account.
 In this case only one language will be displayed.

+### Limitations

+The app only considers the first 100 repositories (alphabetically speaking).
+This is because the api is paginated.
+I have set it to return the max number per page (100), but have not built in a way to call all of the pages of a particular user and combine the results.

+The only way around this would be to send a request that returns information including how many pages (at 100 per page) there are for that particular user.
+All pages could then be called and a more accurate calculation of the user's favourite language could be implemented.